-3 Easy Ways to Get Votes on Facebook and Win Contests
+4 Easy Ways to Get Contest Votes on Facebook

 Use Vote Exchanges and Other Facebook Strategies to Win More Contests

-When you enter a voting contest, you need to rally your friends and acquaintances to vote for your entry to win.
-But how can you leverage your friends effectively to help you become a big winner?
+Many contests ask the public to participate by voting for their favorite entry to win.
+When you enter a voting contest, you need to rally people to vote for your entry to win.
+But how can you gather votes effectively to help you become a big winner?

 For some more ideas about how to improve your odds of winning outside of Facebook, check out How to Get Votes for Contests.

 Use Your Facebook Wall

-Post a link to your contest entry on your Facebook wall, and ask your friends to help you.
+Just post a link to your contest entry on your Facebook wall, and ask your friends and family members to help you.
 If not all of your Facebook friends are interested in giveaways, you can use Friend Lists to show your vote requests only to the friends you want to ask to vote for you.

-Becoming Facebook friends with other people who enter contests can make this strategy even more effective.
-Friends who know how much meaning wins to you are more likely to enter enthusiastically and regularly.
+Becoming Facebook friends with other people who enter contests makes this strategy even more effective.
+Friends who know how much meaning wins to you are more likely to vote enthusiastically and regularly.
 Visit sweepstakes groups and online forums to find people who share your passion for winning.

 Join Facebook Vote Exchange Groups

-Many Facebook groups exist to allow people to ask for votes for their contest entries.
-In most cases, you'll be expected to "return" votes by helping to vote for the people who voted for you.
-Be sure to read the rules of each voting exchange group that interests you before participating.
+Vote Exchange Groups on Facebook groups exist to allow people to ask for votes for their contest entries.
+Usually, you're expected to "return" votes by helping to vote for the people who voted for you.
+Be sure to read the group rules before participating.

-Before you start asking for votes through exchanges, it's very important to be sure that the rules of the contest that you are participating in don't prohibit them.
-Sometimes you are only allowed to ask for votes from people you know personally, and breaking this rule can end up with your entry being disqualified.
+Before you start asking for votes through exchanges, be sure that the rules of your contest don't prohibit them.
+Sometimes you are only allowed to ask for votes from people you know personally.
+Breaking this rule can result in disqualification!

 Vote exchange groups spring up and disappear regularly.
 Use Google search and Facebook search to find current groups.